 Yes.
 This spinach artichoke dip recipe is best served warm.
 If you made it ahead of time and want to heat it up, you can heat it on the stove or in the oven.

 This recipe should stay good in the fridge for up to 5 days.
 After that it should be thrown away, but always use your best judgment before eating leftovers.

 Technically, yes, you can freeze spinach artichoke dip, but I don’t recommend it because of the mayonnaise.
 Mayo just doesn’t freeze well and the consistency will change after being thawed.

 - Smoked salmon appetizer

-This vegan, dairy free spinach artichoke dip is easy to make and will surely be a crowd pleaser!
-The red pepper flake add the perfect amount of heat to this classic dip, and it’s so creamy and full of flavor.
+This vegan spinach artichoke dip is easy to make and will surely be a crowd pleaser!
+The red pepper flakes add the perfect amount of heat to this classic dip, and it’s so creamy and full of flavor.